-Over the years, as I have increased my confidence in practice, I have continued to develop my understanding of other aspects in nursing, like the management of conflict and aggression.
+Over the years, as I have increased my confidence in practice, I have also continued to develop my understanding of other aspects of nursing, such as managing conflict and aggression.
 Fortunately, I have been lucky enough to escape situations relatively unscathed with minor scratches and bruises.

 Despite these experiences, I continue to find it difficult to suppress instinct and emotion.
 The desire to possess the capacity to diffuse a situation and maximise care is often strong.
 Perhaps this can result in a clouding of judgement and, consequently, unnecessary exposure to danger.

 Another factor to consider is that situations have the potential to be unpredictable.
 When something escalates past the point of civil management and verbal abuse gives way to the possibility of physical, there becomes a stark realisation of vulnerability.
 This can be avoided if it is possible to pre-empt how a confrontation may progress.

 For self-preservation purposes, it becomes important to identify the right moment to step away from a situation and realise that it may not be resolved.
 As methods to control a situation are not always effective, the ability to comprehend when this point may arrive is vital to personal safety.